a20351766/udo.1.4.0/docs/source/identity/identity.md

-Intermediate CAs provide a huge amount of flexibility when it comes to the issuance of certificates across multiple organizations, and that's very helpful in a permissioned blockchain system (like Fabric).
+Intermediate CAs provide a huge amount of flexibility when it comes to the issuance of certificates across multiple organizations, and that's very helpful in a permissioned blockchain system (like UDO).
 For example, you'll see that different organizations may use different Root CAs, or the same Root CA with different Intermediate CAs --- it really does depend on the needs of the network.

-### Fabric CA
+### UDO CA

-It's because CAs are so important that Fabric provides a built-in CA component to allow you to create CAs in the blockchain networks you form.
-This component --- known as **Fabric CA** is a private root CA provider capable of managing digital identities of Fabric participants that have the form of X.509 certificates.
+It's because CAs are so important that UDO provides a built-in CA component to allow you to create CAs in the blockchain networks you form.
+This component --- known as **UDO CA** is a private root CA provider capable of managing digital identities of UDO participants that have the form of X.509 certificates.
-Because Fabric CA is a custom CA targeting the Root CA needs of Fabric, it is inherently not capable of providing SSL certificates for general/automatic use in browsers.
-However, because **some** CA must be used to manage identity (even in a test environment), Fabric CA can be used to provide and manage certificates.
+Because UDO CA is a custom CA targeting the Root CA needs of UDO, it is inherently not capable of providing SSL certificates for general/automatic use in browsers.
+However, because **some** CA must be used to manage identity (even in a test environment), UDO CA can be used to provide and manage certificates.
 It is also possible --- and fully appropriate --- to use a public/commerical root or intermediate CA to provide identification.

-If you're interested, you can read a lot more about Fabric CA [in the CA documentation section](http://hyperledger-fabric-ca.readthedocs.io/).
+If you're interested, you can read a lot more about UDO CA [in the CA documentation section](http://hyperledger-fabric-ca.readthedocs.io/).

 ## Certificate Revocation Lists